sebastian-griego/BetterFFTW/README.md

 y = np.fft.fft(x)  # This now uses BetterFFTW
 ```

 For more advanced scenarios, you can call the functions directly (e.g., `betterfftw.fft`, `betterfftw.ifft2`, etc.) to control parameters such as the number of threads or planning strategy.
+However, I would recommend using the pyFFTW library for this instead.

 ## Performance Notes